olipham/-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - activity - The type of activity performed when the corresponding measurements were taken

 ## Measurements
-Measurements are the average per subject per activity.
+Measurements are the average per subject per activity. t= Time, f = Frequency

 - tBodyAccMeanX
 - tBodyAccMeanY